qudou/xmlplus/README.md

 ### Internet Explorer

-Mentioned earlier, xmlplus supports Internet Explorer 9-11, but this requires the additional two files: `xpath.js` and `xmldom.js`.
+As we have mentioned earlier, xmlplus supports Internet Explorer 9-11, but this requires the additional two files: `xpath.js` and `xmldom.js`.

 These two files can be found in the `src/patch/`.
 That is to say, if you want the application based on xmlplus running on Internet Explorer 9-11, you need to import the following three JavaScript files.